juju/juju-gui/docs/databinding.rst

     }
   }

-In this example when the property aggregated_status is set() we will also call the update method of units.
+In this example, when the property aggregated_status is set() we will also call the update method of units.